-This common characteristic of subject-verb agreement and clitic pronouns can be checked by looking at the immediate preceding discourse. as shown in Table 1.
+This common characteristic of subject-verb agreement and clitic pronouns can be checked by looking at the immediate preceding discourse, as shown in Table 1.

-TABLE I Informational Environment of Subject-Verb Agreement, Clitic Pronoun, Full Subject, and LEFT-DISLOCATED NOUN AND PRONOUN REFERENTS
+TABLE 1 Informational Environment of Subject-Verb Agreement, Clitic Pronoun, Full Subject, and Left-Dislocated Noun and Pronoun Referents

-Subject-verb agreement Clitic pronouns Subject full pronouns Subject full nouns Left-dislocated pronouns Left-dislocated nouns Total number Number mentioned 100 76 100 62 20 25 in immediately prior discourse Percentage 72 72 55 72.4 41 41 17 27.4 13 65 6 24
+Subject-verb agreement Clitic pronouns Subject full pronouns Subject full nouns Left-dislocated pronouns Left-dislocated nouns

+Total number 100 76 100 62 20 25

+Number mentioned in immediately

+prior discourse 72 55 41 17 13 6

+Percentage 72 72.4 41 27.4 65 24

 This table indicates how often the referents are mentioned in immediately prior discourse (i.e., in the prior one or two clauses).
-As one can see, subjectverb agreement and clitic pronouns (with no co-occurring co-referential full nouns or pronouns) show striking similarity.
+As one can see, subject-verb agreement and clitic pronouns (with no co-occurring co-referential full nouns or pronouns) show striking similarity.
 Referents of subject-verb agreement are mentioned 72% of the time within the two immediately prior clauses, and referents of clitic pronouns are mentioned 72.4% of the time with respect to the same environment (i.e., two clauses back).
 These numbers contrast considerably with those of full nouns and full pronouns.
 Subject full pronouns are mentioned 41% of the time in the two prior clauses, and subject full nouns are mentioned only 27.4% of the time (we will return to these figures in a later discussion on givenness).